Last Updated on July 30, 2021

 As we reached the bottom of this long, strange road, I turned right – away from the Hershey’s Chocolate store and toward the intense sound of rushing water.

-Just a split second later, there it was!
+Just a split second after leaving behind the uninspiring town, there it was!
 The awe-inspiring view of Niagara Falls.
-There are actually three sets of falls pounding into the Niagara river below – the American Falls and smaller Bridal Veil Falls on the American side and the massive Horseshoe Falls on the Canadian side.
+There are actually three sets of falls pounding into the Niagara river below: the American Falls and smaller Bridal Veil Falls on the American side, and the massive Horseshoe Falls on the Canadian side.
 Immediately humbled, we cruised slowly along the four-lane thoroughfare which hugs the pedestrian viewing along the cliffs, gawking at the sheer size of this sight.

 We managed to find $5 parking (instead of the lots with New York City level prices) and walked down to gaze at the Falls.
 Seeing Niagara Falls on postcards and in pictures does not compare to the sight of this incredible natural wonder in person.
 Two things really stood out.
 First, the water seems to speed up as it reaches the falls, as if it can not wait to plunge over the cliff.
 By the time it goes over, the water is moving so quickly and just looking at this makes you comprehend your own delicate mortality.